A safe and supportive space for neurodiverse adults to work and thrive

 WHY

-One of our trustees, whose former business provided work opportunities for those who were neurodiverse, found that given the right support these individuals proved to be valuable and able employees.
-He was inspired by their progress to create a charity mentoring their first steps to employment.
+One of our trustees, whose former business provided work opportunities for those who were neurodiverse, found that given the right support, these individuals proved valuable and able.
+He was inspired by their progress to create a charity, mentoring neurodiverse adults in their first steps to employment.
 Atypical Work Space was born.

 WHO

-Our aim is to promote social inclusion by providing paid work experience opportunities for adults with an autistic spectrum disorder or neurodiverse condition, living in the St Albans area.
+Based in St. Albans, Hertfordshire, our aim is to promote social inclusion by providing paid work experience opportunities for adults with an autistic spectrum disorder or neurodiverse condition.

 HOW

-We have created a safe and supportive working and social environment where appropriate adjustments are made so neurodiverse team are able to develop their practical, social and life skills enabling them to lead more independent and productive lives.
+We have created a safe and supportive working and social environment where reasonable adjustments are made so these neurodiverse adults are able to develop their practical, social and life skills enabling them to lead more independent and productive lives.

-Our neurodiverse team receives training in the repair of IT and computer equipment for reuse or resale in our eBay store along with anything else that we think we can sell, thereby creating work experience and employment opportunities.
-See how else you can help us support our wonderful beneficiaries here and the services we provide that might help you.
-We pay the Living Wage.
+We provide training in the repair of IT and computer equipment for reuse or resale in our eBay store along with anything else that we can sell, thereby creating work experience and employment opportunities.
+We’re proud to pay the Living Wage.

 Incidental to this, we are also able to recycle and reuse old IT, computer and other equipment which extends its useful life, thus conserving resources and preventing items from ending up in landfill.